Saturday Church: Release

 The film premiered at the Tribeca Film Festival on April 23, 2017.
 On September 5, 2017, Samuel Goldwyn Films acquired distribution rights to the film.
 The film was released on January 12, 2018, by Samuel Goldwyn Films.

 Reception

 The review aggregator website Rotten Tomatoes gives the film a rating of 93%, based on 28 reviews, with an average rating of 7.4/10.
 On Metacritic, the film has a score of 72 out of 100, based on 12 critics, indicating "generally favorable reviews".

+Adaptations

+A musical theatre adaptation of the film is set to premiere off-Broadway at New York Theatre Workshop in the East Village, Manhattan, in late 2025.
+Set to be directed by Whitney White, the musical has a book by Cardasis and James Ijames and music and lyrics by Sia with additional music by Honey Dijon.